Snekha21/Vision-Pro/README.md

 2)Streamlit-Prophet : All in one Live Data training and analytics tool for resource allocations Now you can train, evaluate and optimize forecasting models in a few clicks.
 All you have to do is to upload a time series dataset.
-Prepare data: Filter, aggregate, resample and/or clean your dataset.
+-Prepare data: Filter, aggregate, resample and/or clean your dataset.
-Choose model parameters: Default parameters are available but you can tune them.
+-Choose model parameters: Default parameters are available but you can tune them.
 Look at the tooltips to understand how each parameter is impacting forecasts.
-Select evaluation method: Define the evaluation process, the metrics and the granularity to assess your model performance.
+-Select evaluation method: Define the evaluation process, the metrics and the granularity to assess your model performance.
-Make a forecast: Make a forecast on future dates that are not included in your dataset, with the model previously trained.
+-Make a forecast: Make a forecast on future dates that are not included in your dataset, with the model previously trained.
-Once you are satisfied, click on "save experiment" to download all plots and data locally.
+-Once you are satisfied, click on "save experiment" to download all plots and data locally.

 ![Github Link to StreamlitProphet](https://github.com/Snekha21/Prophet_Ksp)
 ![Link to StreamlitProphet app](https://prophetksp.streamlit.app/)